shaktavist/Online-Security-Tools/README.md

 <h2 dir="auto"><strong>HackerJacker</strong></h2>
 <p dir="auto">HackerJacker is primarily a collection of online tools and services that provide analysis of malicious content and threat intelligence for incident response.
 This has gradually developed to include other information security material.</p>
 <p dir="auto">The idea originally started off as a reference point for myself at work, I wanted to have an organised way of validating threats and the ability to have this available in one view really made things easier.</p>
-<p dir="auto">Having seen the benefits, I decided to share this as reference material and really hope this can be of benefit to IT admins and security folks everywhere.</p>
+<p dir="auto">Having seen the benefits, I decided to share this as reference material and really hope this can be of benefit to IT admins and<a href="https://www.linkedin.com/help/linkedin/ask/TS-RPS" target="_blank">LinkedIn</a> security folks everywhere.</p>
 <p dir="auto"><strong>Analysis Tools</strong></p>
 <ul dir="auto">
 <li><a title="Virus Total" href="https://www.virustotal.com/gui/home/url" target="_blank" rel="nofollow">Virus Total&nbsp;</a>- Analyze suspicious files and URLs to detect types of malware, automatically share them with the security community</li>